Becoming a good salesperson doesn’t happen by accident, and that’s actually a net positive for managers and sales reps alike.

 Now that we’ve broken down how to be a great salesman or saleswoman who goes above and beyond, let’s review how you can put your skills front-and-center.

 If you’re a sales manager, you’re tasked with uncovering soft sales skills from your interviewees and new hires.
 The problem?
 You can’t actually see them in action.
-That’s why you need to determine the following when combing through candidates’ experience:
+That’s why, when figuring out how to find salespeople, you need to determine the following when combing through candidates’ experience:

 That’s the short of it, but you can check out our resume guide for job seekers and sales hiring managers if you want to learn more.